A Second Look at Counting Triangles in Graph Streams (revised): Introduction

 Many applications produce output in form of graphs, defined an edge at a time.
 These include social networks that produce edges corresponding to new friendships or other connections between entities in the network; communication networks, where each edge represents a communication (phone call, email, text message) between a pair of participants; and web graphs, where each edge represents a link between pages.
 Over such graphs, we wish to answer questions about the induced graph, relating to the structure and properties.

 One of the most basic structures that can be present in a graph is a triangle: an embedded clique on three nodes.
 Questions around counting the number of triangles in a graph have been widely studied, due to the inherent interest in the problem, and because it is a necessary stepping stone to answering questions around more complex structures in graphs.
 Triangles are of interest within social networks, as they indicate common friendships: two friends of an individual are themselves friends.
 Counting the number of friendships within a graph is therefore a measure of the closeness of friendship activities.
-Another application for triangle counting is as a parameter for large graph models~\cite{Leskovec:Backstrom:Kumar:Tomkins:08}.
+Another use of the number of triangles is as a parameter for evaluation of large graph models~\cite{Leskovec:Backstrom:Kumar:Tomkins:08}.

 For these reasons, and for the fundamental nature of the problem, there have been numerous studies of the problem of counting or enumerating triangles in various models of data access: external memory~\cite{Liu:Wang:Zou:Wang:10,Hu:Tao:Chung:13}; map-reduce~\cite{Suri:Vassilvitskii:11,Pagh:Tsourakakis:12,Tsourakakis:Kang:Miller:Faloutsos:09}; and RAM model~\cite{Schank:Wagner:05,Tsourakakis:08}.
 Indeed, it seems that triangle counting and enumeration is becoming a {\em de facto} benchmark for testing ``big data'' systems and their ability to process complex queries.
 The reason is that the problem captures an essentially hard problem within big data: accurately measuring the degree of correlation.
 In this paper, we study the problem of triangle counting over (massive) streams of edges.
 In this case, lower bounds from communication complexity can be applied to show that exactly counting the number of triangles essentially requires storing the full input, so instead we look for methods which can approximate the number of triangles.
 In this direction, there has been series of works that have attempted to capture the right space complexity for algorithms that approximate the number of triangles.
-However most of these works have focused on one pass algorithms and thus, due to the hard nature of the problem, their space bounds have become complicated, suffering from dependencies on multiple graph parameters such maximum degree, number of paths of length 2, number of cycles of length 4, and etc.
+However most of these works have focused on one pass algorithms and thus, due to the hard nature of the problem, their space bounds have become complicated, suffering from dependencies on multiple graph parameters such as maximum degree, number of paths of length 2, number of cycles of length 4, etc.